RocketMan/zookeeper/README.md

 such as the database name and credentials.
 Generally, it is the only file which must be changed as part of the deployment process.

+By default config/config.php does not exist; you must create it.
+An example file config/config.example.php is provided which you can use as a template.
+Simply copy it to config/config.php and change the settings as desired.

-Update the db stanza of config/config.php as follows:
+At minimum, you will update the db stanza of config/config.php as follows:

     ...
     'db' => [